Below are just a few of the most frequently asked questions. If we don’t have the answer, we will try to find it for you!

 Q. How long will it take DCT to make my child an independent, literate learner for the rest of their life?

-A. That is dependent on cognitive issues that impact your child’s reading abilities.
+A. That is dependent on cognitive issues that impact your child’s reading and writing abilities.
 As part of the assessment, DCT will provide an estimate of the time required to help make the individual literate and independent.
 Program completion is based upon the child’ ability at average level for age and grade based upon standardized test results.

 Q. My child’s teacher says she will outgrow some of the things she is doing such as reversing letters.
 Is that true?